sageserpent-open/modest-proposal/README.md

 - We have a fuel cycle, because we want to do something with the existing spent nuclear fuel from the current UK nuclear power plant fleet, as well as new stuff that is being built (the EPR reactors) and I hope will be built (the SMR reactors).
-- We also have a fuel cycle because we need to do something with the stuff going through our special reactor being discussed here.
+- We also have the fuel cycle because we need to do something with the stuff going through our special reactor being discussed here.
 - We have a geological disposal facility because ultimately we have to do something with the genuine nuclear waste that comes out of the fuel cycle.